taswakil/module03_week09_day01/README.md

   1. Create a JavaScript file (e.g., "app.js") with simple code (e.g., print a message).
   2. Use the `node` command to run the JavaScript file.
   3. Experiment with command-line arguments (if applicable).
-- **Submission:**
+- **Verification:**
-  - Share the code of the JavaScript file and any observations from the execution.
+  - Your program should perform some functionality when ran from the terminal.

 ## Submission

-For this Lab to be submitted you should have the following done:
+For this Lab to be submitted you should submit the link to your repository.

- - Task One, Two and Three
- - Your server should run from the console in the main directory, and once run it should perform a simple console command.
- - Your custom information should be filled out when initialization was performed for your node app.
+Verify that all Task are complete.

 Happy coding!